recscse/recscse/README.md

 ### 🏢 **Work Experience**

-**Software Engineer** - *Company Name*
+**Software Engineer** - *ArisGlobal*
-*June 2021 – Present*
+*Oct 2021 – Present*

-- Built and maintained a microservices-based architecture for email processing and document sharing applications.
+- Built and maintained a microservices-based architecture for email processing and data extraction applications.
-- Developed a document sharing application with QR code-based functionality using Java, Spring Boot, and PostgreSQL.
+- Contributed to the development of backend microservices for email job processing systems.
 - Deployed scalable applications on AWS using EC2, S3, and other services.

-**Associate Software Engineer** - *Company Name*
-*July 2019 – May 2021*

-- Contributed to the development of backend microservices for job processing systems.
-- Worked on optimizing database queries and improving application performance.

 ---

 ### 📚 **Education**

 **Bachelor of Technology in Computer Science**
-*University Name*, Graduated: 2019
+*Dr. A.P.J.
+Abdul Kalam Technical University Lucknow*, Graduated: 2020

 ---